Connectivity through bounds for the Castelnuovo-Mumford regularity: Abstract

 \section{Abstract}

-We present a simple method to obtain information regarding the connectivity of the 1-skeleta of a wide family of simplicial complexes through bounds for the Castelnuovo-Mumford regularity of their Stanley-Reisner rings.
-In this way we generalize and unify two results on connectivity: one by Balinsky and Barnette, one by Athanasiadis.
-In particular, if $\D$ is a simplicial $d$-pseudomanifold, and $s$ is the highest integer such that there is an $s$-dimensional simplex not contained in $\D$, but such that its boundary is, then the 1-skeleton of $\D$ is $\left\lceil \frac{(s+1)d}{s} \right\rceil$-connected.
-We also show that this bound on the connectivity is tight.
+In this note we generalize and unify two results on connectivity of graphs: one by Balinsky and Barnette, one by Athanasiadis.
+This is done through a simple proof using commutative algebra tools.
+In particular we use bounds for the Castelnuovo--Mumford regularity of their Stanley--Reisner rings.
+As a result, if $\Delta $ is a simplicial $d$-pseudomanifold and $s$ is the largest integer such that $\Delta $ has a missing face of size $s$, then the 1-skeleton of $\Delta $ is $\left \lceil \frac{(s+1)d}{s} \right \rceil $-connected.
+We also show that this value is tight.